timvink/mkdocs-print-site-plugin/docs/how-to/pdf_button.md

 ## Adding a print button to mkdocs theme

-You can also [customize](https://www.mkdocs.org/user-guide/custom-themes/#creating-a-custom-theme) the base mkdocs theme, by creating a file for overrides and pointing to it your `mkdocs.yml`.
-You might also want to disable adding the print page to the navigation when you already have a button with the link.
+You can also [customize](https://www.mkdocs.org/user-guide/custom-themes/#creating-a-custom-theme) the base mkdocs theme, by overriding `main.html`.

 _Example_: